Anthony Mitchell (rugby league): Early career

 Born in Brisbane, Mitchell was spent his early childhood in Brisbane.
 At the age of five, Mitchell's parents separated and the family moved to Townsville, there he and his brother were raised by their father, Steve, and their grandmother, Margaret.
 In Townsville, Mitchell began playing rugby league for Townsville Brothers and attended the well known rugby league high school Ignatius Park College.
 He was selected for the Australian Institute of Sport under 18's tour of France and England in 2006 and represented the Queensland under 19 side in 2007.
 He joined the Parramatta Eels junior system at age 17 and starred for them in the inaugural National Youth Competition in 2008, playing in all 26 of the Eels matches that season.

 In 2009 Mitchell played just 12 matches of the Toyota Cup, due to injuries.
-During this season Mitchell was moved between Hooker, Lock, Interchange and Five-eighth, he captained the Eels for two games that season.
+During this season Mitchell was moved between Hooker Interchange and Five-eighth, he captained the Eels for two games that season.

 Parramatta Eels

 After spending the majority of the season playing for the Eels feeder team, the Wentworthville Magpies, Mitchell was called up to play first grade near the end of the 2010 season.
-He made his debut for the Eels against the Brisbane Broncos, scoring a try in the win.
-He would play two more games that year for the Eels.
+He made his first grade debut for Parramatta against the Brisbane Broncos, scoring a try in the win.
+He would play two more games that year for the club.
 Despite only three NRL games under his belt, Mitchell was selected to play for the Indigenous All Stars after Preston Campbell was forced to withdraw due to injury.

 Sydney Roosters

-In 2011, after just seven games for the Eels (four in 2011), Mitchell signed with the Roosters mid-season.
-He played 10 games for the club that season.
+In 2011, after just seven games for Parramatta (four in 2011), Mitchell signed with the Sydney Roosters mid-season.
+He played ten games for the club that season.
 In 2012, Mitchell was again called up to the Indigenous All Stars.
-Mitchell impressed with little game time during his 12 months at the Roosters, Mitchell played almost 20 games for the club and was 'highly rated' amongst Rooster fans.
+Mitchell impressed with little game time during his 12 months at the Sydney Roosters.